 4-H is a Community

-4-H is delivered by the University of California Cooperative Extension—a community of more than 100 public universities across the nation that provides experiences where young people learn by doing.
-Kids complete hands-on projects in areas like health, science, agriculture and citizenship, in a positive environment where they receive guidance from adult volunteers and are encouraged to take on proactive leadership roles.
-Kids experience 4-H in every county and parish in the country—through in-school and after-school programs, school and community clubs and 4-H camps.
+4-H is delivered by the University of California Agriculture and Natural Resource—THe University of California is part of a community of more than 100 public universities across the nation that provides experiences where young people learn by doing.
+Youth complete hands-on projects in areas like health, science, agriculture and citizenship, in a positive environment where they receive guidance from adult volunteers and are encouraged to take on proactive leadership roles.
+Youth experience 4-H in every county and parish in the country—through in-school and after-school programs, school and community clubs and 4-H camps.

 In 4-H, youth design and participate in their own programs and activities.
 This unique learn-by-doing model teaches essential skills that youth will use throughout their lives.
 Whether youth are building rockets, raising companion dogs, or planting vegetables, 4-H gives young people the skills they need to thrive and succeed.